Find out more about our non-exec director, Tim Noble. He’s keen to share his 30+ years development finance experience with you.

 Many borrowers fall at the application stage when trying to obtain development finance.
-While there’s no denying it’s a complex process and it’s likely to get even more challenging as the ripples of Covid-19 continue to be felt across the property sector, there are still great opportunities to be had for the well-prepared and savvy borrower.
+While there’s no denying it’s a complex process, there are great opportunities to be had for the well-prepared and savvy borrower.

 Brickflow’s Ian Humphreys and Callum Ferguson from Alpha Property Lending discuss what lenders are looking for in an application and reveal how borrowers can boost their chances of getting the best possible terms.